 We support learning though making and every student is given free access to all workshops.
 This enables them to test and prototype using any process from etching to ceramics to arc welding to laser cutting and 3D printing or large scale textile printing.

 The course includes self-initiated and group work assignments and presentations encouraged through self reflective and critical discourse, individual practice is built and tested by peer group interaction.
 This breadth ensures students develop the range of skills essential to contemporary practice in all forms of applied image making.

 Projects with industry, cultural and social institutions test and shape student understanding in professional situations.
 Staff practitioners and alumni networks offer insight and contacts with international creative practice, including studio visits and placements.

-The course has an excellent reputation for nurturing graduates who go on to be leading practitioners in illustration and animation, as well as design, direction and a broad range of creative careers.
+The course has an excellent reputation for nurturing graduates who become leading practitioners in illustration and animation, as well as design, direction and a broad range of creative careers.

-Kingston lies within close proximity to central London and its major art galleries, museums and cultural attractions.
+Kingston lies within easy reach of central London and its major art galleries, museums and cultural attractions.

 Kingston School of Art has some of the best fabrication and visual process workshops in the UK.
 This enables the most exciting innovations in 'thinking through making'.